Injured Bondi gunman likely to survive injuries, police say

 “If you’re not a farmer, if you’re not involved in agriculture, why do you need these massive weapons?
 They put the public in danger and make life dangerous and difficult for NSW police.

-“The granting of a firearms license in perpetuity is clearly not fit for purpose.
+“The granting of a firearms licence in perpetuity is clearly not fit for purpose.
 We will be looking at change.

 “I want to make sure that the legislation and reform that we bring to parliament makes a big difference, that’s entirely my intention and my colleagues feel the same way.”